bddjr/hlfhr/README.md

 - Listening on port 8443, `http://127.0.0.1:8443` will redirect to `https://127.0.0.1:8443`.
 - Listening on port 443, `http://127.0.0.1` will redirect to `https://127.0.0.1`.

-If you need to customize the redirect handler, see [HttpOnHttpsPortErrorHandler Example](#httponhttpsporterrorhandler-example).
+If you need to customize the redirect handler, see [HlfhrHandler Example](#HlfhrHandler-example).

 ---